 - Do you know who you are becoming?

 God is looking for a people who are identified only by His Son, and who are willing to find their restored creationary fulfilment over the process of the purification of that identity.

-written from Pleasant Valley, Prince Edward Island, Canada
+written at Hunter River, Prince Edward Island, Canada

 First Love Ministry